 |

-Part 1240 Saw bench assembly - in order to accommodate a reasonably-sized blade the headstock has been mounted on a raiser block.
-The arbor carrying the saw blade was produced in various lengths so that the table could be positioned further down the bed to clear the different motors fitted over the years.
+Part 1240 Saw bench assembly - in order to accommodate a reasonably-sized blade the headstock has been mounted on the maker's raiser block.
+The arbor carrying the saw blade was produced in various lengths enabling the table to be positioned so as to clear the different motors fitted over the years.

 |